Ryan Coogler: Career

-2000s: Early career
+2009–2013: Early work and breakthrough

+When attending CSU Sacramento, Coogler worked on a few short films that were titled "Story of a Dollar" and "Eyes Like Mine".
 While at the USC School of Cinematic Arts, Coogler directed four short films, three of which won or were nominated for various awards.
 Locks (2009) screened at the Tribeca Film Festival and won the Dana and Albert Broccoli Award for Filmmaking Excellence.
 Fig (2011), written by Alex George Pickering, won the HBO Short Film Competition at the American Black Film Festival, the DGA Student Film Award, and was nominated for Outstanding Independent Short Film at the Black Reel Awards.
-Gap (2011), written by Carol S. Lashof, won the Jack Nicholson Award for Achievement in Directing.
+Gap (2011), written by Carol Lashof, won the Jack Nicholson Award for Achievement in Directing.
+In January 2013, Coogler said he was working on a graphic novel and young adult novel about an undisclosed subject matter.